Underpinning Cost

 Most insurance providers will cover the cost of underpinning in cases of subsidence, but there’s usually an excess that applies, and the average is £1,000.
 As long as you can provide adequate evidence, it should be covered by your home insurance policy but does not apply for new properties as they are still covered with the new building warranty.
 In most cases, they will send a surveyor to your property to further inspect as there is a high percentage of claims being cosmetic and not needing any underpinning treatments.

-In a lot of the situations, underpinning may not be necessary, but after a structural engineer has surveyed the property, the insurance company will be able to payout.
-This may not be the same case if the property has a history of subsidence.
-You would need to check with the insurer beforehand as they are sometimes reluctant to cover a building already affected by subsidence unless it is work they have actioned themselves.
+In many cases, underpinning may not be necessary, but after a structural engineer has surveyed the property, the insurance company will be able to pay out.
+This may not apply if the property has a history of subsidence — insurers are sometimes reluctant to cover a building already affected unless it is work they have actioned themselves.
+Check with your insurer beforehand to confirm your level of cover.

 What Should I Do If I Suspect My Home Is Affected by Subsidence?

 In all cases, a structural engineer will be able to inspect and evaluate whether your property has been affected by subsidence.
-More often than least, a lot of factors that could be considered as subsidence can be remedied with simple maintenance and preventative measures.
+A call-out typically costs £200 to £600.
+More often than not, factors that appear to indicate subsidence can be remedied with simple maintenance and preventative measures.

 Before carrying out any work, however, check with your insurance provider beforehand as underpinning can be covered by buildings insurance, but the insurance company are most likely to send out their surveyor to verify.